TobiasBg/WP-Table-Reloaded/readme.txt

 = Support? =

-If you experience trouble in using the plugin or find a bug, please don't hesitate to tell me about it.
-Right now the preferred way is the comments section of the [plugin page](http://tobias.baethge.com/wordpress-plugins/wp-table-reloaded/) (that way other users with the same problem could get help, too).
-I might add a support forum later.
-Till then you might also consider opening a new topic in the [WordPress Support Forums](http://wordpress.org/support/) and send me the link to your thread.
+If you find a bug or have a feature request, please don’t hesitate to tell me about it.
+You would help a lot if you could add an issue ticket in the [issue tracker on Google Code](http://code.google.com/p/wp-table-reloaded/).
+You may also post it in the comments on the plugin website.

+For other help or support questions, please use the [WordPress Support Forums](http://wordpress.org/support/).
+Please [open a new topic](http://wordpress.org/tags/wp-table-reloaded?forum_id=10#postform) there (with the tag "wp-table-reloaded") and email me a link to the thread (or post it as a comment on the plugin website).
+Thank you!
 You may also make feature requests using this method!
 Don't be shy!

 = Requirements? =